Unreife/Cheviren-The-Most-Practical-Translator-Program/README.md

 ---Start the program by double clicking the .exe file,

----Choose your Main Language from Tray Menu,
+---Choose your Main Language ("Ana Dil" in Turkish) from Tray Menu,

 ---Copy the text you wanted to translate and you will see the translation of the choosen text at next to your mouse cursor.